rsensenig/amplify-wiki/Home.md

-# Welcome to the Amplify Front-end Wiki!
+# Welcome to the Amplify Wiki!
 ## Documentation for the front and back End Resources for Amplify

 ## [API Quick Reference](Amplify-API-Reference)